TheCamDMan/RockPaperScissors/README.md

-The is CamDMan's take on Rock Paper Scissors.
+The is my second project for "The Odin Project", a take on Rock Paper Scissors.

-Second project for "The Odin Project"

 begin: 8/17/2020